ankushkapoor2003/california-housing-mlops/README.md

 This repository implements a CI/CD pipeline for deploying a machine learning model to predict California housing prices.
 The pipeline is designed to automatically test, validate, and deploy the model when a new version shows performance improvements over the previous version.

 ## Project Structure
+- **`.github/`**: Stores the ci-cd pipeline yaml file for testing and deploying the models.
+  - `ci-cd-pipeline.yaml`: The pipeline yaml file for testing the new candidate model and automatically deploying the model if it passes the tests.
 - **`models/`**: Stores the currently deployed (model_previous) and the new candidate (model) joblib files.
   - `model.joblib`: Proposed new model for deployment.
   - `model_previous.joblib`: Currently deployed model.